Eva Wissenz

 So, what are these barriers ?

-The panelists mentioned 3 : lack of dough + lack of policies and regulation + lack of public sector investment (80% of investment in the Renewable Energy sector is private).
+The panelists mentioned 3 : lack of dough + lack of policies and regulation + lack of public sector investment (80% of investment in the Renewable Energy sector is private and less than 12% of global climate finance flows to Africa, which is inequitable and unsustainable).

 If you don’t know already, it’s interesting.